PEPtBO often has openings for volunteer BANDING INTERNS (Spring: Apr 15-May 31 and Fall: Aug 15 - Oct 31)

 The Observatory can sometimes offer accommodation for short term (less than 3 weeks) Visiting Banders wishing to practise banding skills.

-The cost is $30 (includes taxes) per night per person to cover accommodation and food.
+The cost is $35 (or $20 for students) - includes taxes - per night per person to cover accommodation and food.
 Because we are located within a National Wildlife Area operated by the Canadian Wildlife Service there is no camping or staying in vehicles allowed in the area.

 NOTE: If you are interested in planning a visit please contact us well in advance as accommodation is limited and subject to availability.
 Please include contact information, dates you are interested in coming and your previous banding experience/skill level.
 All requests are subject to the approval of the Bander-In-Charge.